 Motor Vehicle, Traffic and Parking Regulations

-All students who possess, maintain, or operate motor vehicles (including motorcycles, motorbikes, motor scooters, or any other motor-driven vehicle) shall register each motor vehicle to be operated on the college campus and obtain the appropriate car registration sticker(s).
+All students who possess, maintain or operate motor vehicles (including motorcycles, motorbikes, motor scooters or any other motor-driven vehicle) shall register each motor vehicle to be operated on the college campus and obtain the appropriate car registration sticker(s).
 This sticker(s) can be obtained at Berrier Hall at the Information Desk.
-Student’s vehicles must be parked in areas designated as Student Parking Lots Only.
+Students' vehicles must be parked in areas designated as Student Parking Lots only.

-The operation of motor vehicles on campus roadways and the registering of motor vehicles for the purpose of obtaining parking permits to park in college parking lots are to be considered privileges and not rights of individuals.
+The operation of motor vehicles on campus roadways and the registration of motor vehicles for the purpose of obtaining parking permits to park in college parking lots are to be considered privileges and not rights of individuals.
 Lehigh Carbon Community College reserves the right to deny or revoke such privileges at any time to any and all persons who fail to adhere to these regulations.

 All vehicles used by students are encouraged to have a registration sticker displayed on the rear window.
 Students may register more than one car.
 The sticker number enables public safety officers to identify and notify the vehicle’s owner in case of any problem with the vehicle.
 This registration can be done at the same time a student registers for class.